ledgetech/ledge/README.md

 ## Status

-Experimental prototype, subject to change etc. Ideas welcome.
+Experimental prototype, does not work right now. subject to change etc. Ideas welcome.

+Particularly the ZeroMQ portions, which will block nginx.

 ### Working